Chinna rasalu

 Chinna rasalu or Chinnarasamulu is an Indian mango variety originating in Nuzvid, Andhra Pradesh, India.
 It is a particularly juicy variety and it is grown across Andhra Pradesh and Telangana in Southern India.

+Cheruku rasalu is a larger, sweeter version of the Chinna Rasalu.
+It is sweet as sugarcane, and in Telugu, the word for sugarcane is cheruku.
+Thus, It was referred to as the "Cheruku Rasalu".